Detect Any Shadow: Segment Anything for Video Shadow Detection: Abstract

 \section{Abstract}

 Segment anything model (SAM) has achieved great success in the field of natural image segmentation.
-Nevertheless, SAM tends to classify shadows as background, resulting in poor segmentation performance for shadow detection task.
-In this paper, we propose an simple but effective approach for fine tuning SAM to detect shadows.
-Additionally, we also combine it with long short-term attention mechanism to extend its capabilities to video shadow detection.
-Specifically, we first fine tune SAM by utilizing shadow data combined with sparse prompts and apply the fine-tuned model to detect a specific frame (e.g., first frame) in the video with a little user assistance.
-Subsequently, using the detected frame as a reference, we employ a long short-term network to learn spatial correlations between distant frames and temporal consistency between contiguous frames, thereby achieving shadow information propagation across frames.
-Extensive experimental results demonstrate that our method outperforms the state-of-the-art techniques, with improvements of 17.2\% and 3.3\% in terms of MAE and IoU, respectively, validating the effectiveness of our method.
+Nevertheless, SAM tends to consider shadows as background and therefore does not perform segmentation on them.
+In this paper, we propose ShadowSAM, a simple yet effective framework for fine-tuning SAM to detect shadows.
+Besides, by combining it with long short-term attention mechanism, we extend its capability for efficient video shadow detection.
+Specifically, we first fine-tune SAM on ViSha training dataset by utilizing the bounding boxes obtained from the ground truth shadow mask.
+Then during the inference stage, we simulate user interaction by providing bounding boxes to detect a specific frame (\emph{e.g.}, the first frame).
+Subsequently, using the detected shadow mask as a prior, we employ a long short-term network to learn spatial correlations between distant frames and temporal consistency between adjacent frames, thereby achieving precise shadow information propagation across video frames.
+Extensive experimental results demonstrate the effectiveness of our method, with notable margin over the state-of-the-art approaches in terms of MAE and IoU metrics.
+Moreover, our method exhibits accelerated inference speed compared to previous video shadow detection approaches, validating the effectiveness and efficiency of our method.
+The source code is now publicly available at \url{https://github.com/harrytea/Detect-AnyShadow}.